Inside-out cross-covariance for spatial multivariate data: Section 2: Inside-out cross-covariance

 In situations in which it is desirable to model $C_{ij}(\cdot, \cdot)$ flexibly for some $i,j$, perhaps as a Mat\'ern, we can straightforwardly generalize \modelname.
 Without loss of generality, let $\xi = \{1,2\}$ be the pair of outcomes we wish to model more flexibly and $\brho_{\xi}(\cdot, \cdot)$ the marginal cross-correlation matrix function for the $\xi$ variables. $\brho_{\xi}(\cdot, \cdot)$ must be a valid cross-correlation matrix function with $\rho_{11}(\cdot, \cdot)$, $\rho_{12}(\cdot, \cdot)$ and $\rho_{22}(\cdot, \cdot)$ margins.
 Let $\bL_{\xi}$ the $2n \times 2n$ lower Cholesky factor of $\brho_{\xi}(\calS)$, and let $\bh_{\xi}(\bl) = \brho_{\xi}(\bl, \calS) \brho_{\xi}(\calS)^{-1}$, $\br_{\xi}(\bl) = \brho_{\xi}(\bl, \bl) - \bh_{\xi}(\bl) \brho_{\xi}(\calS, \bl)$.
 Finally, let

 Then, we can define the \modelname\ cross-covariance matrix function as

 where we essentially treat $\xi$ as a grouped variable.
 The computationally convenient structure of \modelname\ is lost at $\xi$ but retained for all other variables.
-Following Proposition \ref{prop:marginal} in the main article, the marginal cross-covariance of $\xi$ will be a function of $\brho_{\xi}(\cdot, \cdot)$ as desired.
+Following Proposition 2.1, the marginal cross-covariance of $\xi$ will be a function of $\brho_{\xi}(\cdot, \cdot)$ as desired.
 We can extend this further to allow explicit models of any groups of variables, at additional computational costs.